rust-lang/book/src/ch06-03-match.md

 arms.
 An arm has two parts: a pattern and some code.
 When the `match` expression executes, it compares the resulting value against the pattern of each arm, in order.
-If a pattern matches the value, the code associated with that pattern is executed, and the rest of the patterns are not checked.
+If a pattern matches the value, the code associated with that pattern is executed.
 If that pattern doesn't match the value, execution continues to the next arm.

+The code associated with each arm is an expression, and the resulting value of the code with the matching arm that gets executed is the value that gets returned for the entire `match` expression.
+If the match arm code is short, as in the `None` case above, curly braces typically aren't used.
+If you want to have multiple lines of code within a `match` arm, you can use curly braces as in the `Some` case.

 Let's examine the first execution of `plus_one()` in more detail.
 In the above example, `x` will be `Some(5)`.
 Let's compare that against each arm: